rednafi/rednafi.com/content/go/func_types_and_smis.md

 One cool thing about SMIs is that you don't always need to create a full-blown struct with a method to satisfy the interface.
 You can define a function type, attach the interface method to it, and use it right away.
 This approach works well when there's no state to maintain, so the extra struct becomes unnecessary.
-However, I find the syntax for this a bit obtuse.
+However, I find the syntax for this a bit abstruce.
 So, I'm jotting down a few examples here to reference later.

 ## Using a struct to implement an interface